EngAboarab/storeFrontProject/README.md

 ## storeFrontProject
-the second project of the Udacity advanced web development course,
+the second project of the Udacity advanced web development course.